Ellen S. Gannett

 In 2014, Gannett was named one of the 25 most influential people in the afterschool community by the National AfterSchool Association.
-She is also the recipient of the American Camp Association’s 2015 Hedley S. Dimock Award in recognition of her dedication and contributions to camp and ACA.
+She was also the recipient of the American Camp Association’s 2015 Hedley S. Dimock Award in recognition of her dedication and contributions to camp and ACA.

-Gannett has co-authored several NIOST publications including:
+Gannett co-authored several NIOST publications including:

 - Youth Work Core Competencies: A Review of Existing Frameworks